-Into The Glacier is the world’s only party inside a glacier, where just 120 guests will get a chance to experience a unique party within the ice of majestic Langjökull, Iceland’s second largest glacier.
-If you consider going to this concert, don’t forget to pack warm and water-resistant items among your summer clothes for the festival.
+Into The Glacier is the world’s only party inside a glacier, where just 120 guests will get a chance to experience a unique party within the ice of majestic Langjökull, Iceland’s second-largest glacier.
+If you consider going to this concert, don’t forget to pack warm and water-resistant items in your summer clothes for the festival.

 Explore the land of ice and fire

 Being a home to both glaciers and volcanoes, Iceland is often called the land of Ice and Fire, making the number of adventures endless.

 Icy wonders, explore one of many Ice Caves

 Iceland has many natural ice caves with wonderful ice formations and colors.
 The most famous is the Crystal Ice Cave in Vatnajökull, Europe’s largest glacier.
 What makes it particular is its brilliant jewel blue crystal ice with great swirls of strong jewel blue turquoise.
 You can visit this wonder of nature from November to March due to safety reasons.